US STOCKS-S&P 500 rallies for week on Amazon, Expedia results

 With one more trading day left in the month, the S&P 500 is slightly lower so far in April but still up 11.6 percent for the year.
 The S&P is well above its 50-day moving average.

-Among other companies reporting results, Ford Motor Co surpassed expectations as its North American unit reported the best profit in at least 12 years.
-But the stock fell 2.3 percent to $11.60 after executives said Ford lost U.S. market share in April, suggesting that second-quarter .

-Also on the downside, Procter & Gamble Co shares fell 3.6 percent to $64.44 after the world's biggest consumer products maker cut its full-year profit view and posted lower quarterly earnings.
+On the downside, Procter & Gamble Co shares fell 3.6 percent to $64.44 after it cut its full-year profit view and posted lower earnings.

-Starbucks Corp fell 5.3 percent to $57.43 and was one of the biggest percentage decliners on the Nasdaq 100 after the coffee chain operator reported results late on Thursday.
+Starbucks Corp fell 5.3 percent to $57.43 and was one of the biggest percentage decliners on the Nasdaq 100 after it reported results late on Thursday.
 Investors focused on weakness in European sales, even though its quarterly profit topped estimates.

-Volume was 6.2 billion shares on the New York Stock Exchange, the Nasdaq and the NYSE Amex, below the daily average this year of 6.76 billion.

-Advancers outpaced decliners by a ratio of about 2 to 1 on the NYSE as well as on the Nasdaq.

 ** HDFC Bank rises as much as 1.1 pct to a record high of 1,659.40; stock up 36 pct this year as of Wednesday's close